 When attending a clinic to test for a blood borne virus or sexually transmissible infection, the doctor or nurse might ask you a few questions to help them understand your risk of infection.
 These may include questions about the gender of your sexual partners, sexual practices, number of sexual partners, history of drug use, body piercing and tattooing.
 This information is important to help doctors and nurses provide you with the right medical advice.
-They are required by law to keep your information confidential.
+They are required by law to keep your information private.

 Some tests that might be conducted are: